rite-of-moloch/RiteOfMoloch-v1.0/README.md

 ## Minting Admin hats to nominated admin EOAs
 ![diagram-1](https://user-images.githubusercontent.com/91401566/220277011-cc0b0084-384e-41a3-95ab-637de55c7a8d.jpeg)

-- A "Hat" is essentially a tokenised role within an Access Control schema.
+- A "Hat" is essentially a tokenised role within an Access Control scheme.

 - "Hat wearers" gain the privileges defined for the Hat that they wear.